Amplitude (NASDAQ:AMPL) Issues FY 2022 Earnings Guidance

 Wall Street Analyst Weigh In

-In related news, major shareholder An-Yen Hu sold 7,133 shares of the firm’s stock in a transaction on Tuesday, August 9th.
-The shares were sold at an average price of $16.96, for a total transaction of $120,975.68.
-Following the completion of the transaction, the insider now owns 115,087 shares of the company’s stock, valued at $1,951,875.52.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-In related news, major shareholder An-Yen Hu sold 7,133 shares of the firm’s stock in a transaction on Tuesday, August 9th.
-The shares were sold at an average price of $16.96, for a total transaction of $120,975.68.
-Following the sale, the insider now owns 115,087 shares in the company, valued at $1,951,875.52.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, Director J William Gurley sold 6,014 shares of the firm’s stock in a transaction on Tuesday, August 9th.
-The shares were sold at an average price of $17.50, for a total transaction of $105,245.00.
+In related news, Director J William Gurley sold 6,014 shares of the firm’s stock in a transaction dated Tuesday, August 9th.
+The stock was sold at an average price of $17.50, for a total transaction of $105,245.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In related news, Director J William Gurley sold 6,014 shares of the firm’s stock in a transaction dated Tuesday, August 9th.
+The stock was sold at an average price of $17.50, for a total transaction of $105,245.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, major shareholder An-Yen Hu sold 7,133 shares of the firm’s stock in a transaction dated Tuesday, August 9th.
+The stock was sold at an average price of $16.96, for a total value of $120,975.68.
+Following the sale, the insider now directly owns 115,087 shares in the company, valued at $1,951,875.52.
 The disclosure for this sale can be found here.
-63.43% of the stock is currently owned by corporate insiders.
+Corporate insiders own 63.43% of the company’s stock.

 Amplitude, Inc provides a digital optimization system to analyze customer behavior within digital products in the United States and internationally.
 It offers Amplitude analytics for insights of customer behavior; Amplitude Recommend, a no-code personalization solution that helps to increase customer engagement by adapting digital products and campaigns to every user based on behavior; Amplitude Experiment, an integrated solution that enables teams to determine and deliver the product experiences for their customers through A/B tests and controlled feature releases; Amplitude Behavioral Graph, a proprietary database for deep, real-time interactive behavioral analysis, and behavior-driven personalization – instantly joining, analyzing, and correlating any customer actions to outcomes, such as engagement, growth, and loyalty; and data management, a real-time data layer for planning, integrating, and managing data sources to create a foundation with identity resolution, enterprise-level security, and privacy solutions.